ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a quarterly release schedule.
-The next release [1.18](https://github.com/orgs/ezra-bible-app/projects/13) is planned for June 2025.
+The next release [1.18](https://github.com/orgs/ezra-bible-app/projects/13) is planned for January 2026.
 Here are some of the most noteworthy upcoming features:

 * Chrome style tab navigation for mobile app
 * Configurable type face for user content